 The Spy Behind Home Plate reveals the life of this unknown Jewish hero through rare historical footage and photographs as well as revealing interviews with an All-Star roster of celebrities and other individuals from the worlds of sports, spycraft, and history.

 Berg may have had only a .243 batting average during his 15-year major league career, but it was the stats he collected for the OSS that made him a most valuable player to his country during World War II.

-Click here to read the transcript of an interview with director Aviva Kempner on NPR’s All Things Considered, from Sunday, June 2, 2019.
+Click here to read Don Gonyea’s interview with director Aviva Kempner from NPR’s All Things Considered, Sunday, June 2, 2019.

 "offers a solid experience and a nice run around the many bases of Moe Berg’s life...a worthwhile salute to a great baseball star, a true American hero...and a spy."

 "I found it mesmerizing and can't think of another public figure whose biography contains so many surprises and revelations."